 Courses offered in the evening to fit your schedule.

 Fieldwork opportunities where you will gain firsthand experience while meeting the 280 practicum hours required by the Board of Behavioral Sciences.

-Please join us for an information meeting to learn more about Azusa Pacific University's Master of Science in Counseling Psychology: Child and Adolescent Specialization program.
-You will have the opportunity to meet faculty from the Department of Graduate Psychology, who will tell you more about this exciting program and an admissions representative, who will be able to guide you through the application process and answer your questions about financial aid.
+Join us for an information meeting to learn more about Azusa Pacific University’s Master of Science in Child Life and Master of Science in Counseling Psychology with Specialization in Children and Adolescents programs.
+You will have the opportunity to meet faculty from the Department of Psychology who will tell you more about these exciting programs, and an admissions representative who will be able to guide you through the application process and answer your questions about financial aid.

-This Information Meeting will take place online via Zoom.
+This meeting will take place online via Zoom.
 An email will be sent to you the morning of the information meeting with the Zoom login information.